Communities of Innovation

 Aberdeen Innovation Mentors

-The newly developed Aberdeen Innovation Mentors (AIM) group is designed to support entrepreneurship and innovation activities in the university and the region.
+Launched in January 2019, the Aberdeen Innovation Mentors (AIM) group supports entrepreneurship and innovation activities in the university and the region.
 The development of a robust mentor network is a key to the delivery a successful entrepreneurial ecosystem.
-Potential mentors could be either currently working or retired, with a specific industry background or with deep knowledge in a specific area such as law, finance, marketing or sales.
+These volunteer mentors could be either currently working or retired, with a specific industry background or with deep knowledge in a specific area such as law, finance, marketing or sales.

-The mentors are an important part of the RGU Startup Accelerator program, and new mentors will get a chance to meet RGU startups at regular Mentor Mashup events at the Innovation Station.
+Our mentors meet RGU startups at regular Mentor Mashup events at the Innovation Station space on the RGU campus or the RGU Startup Station space at ONE Tech Hub in Aberdeen city.
 The level of interaction between mentors and entrepreneurs can go from occasional advice to close mentoring on a weekly basis.
-The new volunteer group of mentors has already gained over thirty members and is projected to grow to over eighty over the next year.
+The new volunteer group of mentors has already gained over 50 active members and is projected to grow to over 80 over the next year.

 Benefits of Mentoring